• Skip to primary navigation

 Make the streusel:

-• Place the flour, brown sugar and cinnamon in a small bowl and combine well.
-Add the butter and cut in until pea-sized crumbs form.
+• Place ½ cup all-purpose flour, ⅓ cup brown sugar and 1 teaspoon cinnamon in a small bowl and combine well.
+Add ¼ cup butter (cold from fridge) and cut in until pea-sized crumbs form.
 Chill in the fridge until ready to use.

 Make the banana bread batter:

-• Mix wet ingredients: Add the wet ingredients to a separate bowl or measuring jug and whisk together very well.
+• Mix wet ingredients: Add 1.5 cups mashed bananas, ⅓ cup melted butter (or oil), ⅓ cup sugar, 2 large eggs and 1 teaspoon vanilla to a separate bowl or measuring jug and whisk together very well.

 • Make the banana bread batter: Add the wet ingredients to the bowl with the dry ingredients and fold together with a spatula or wooden spoon JUST until combined.
 Do not overmix!